Pulmonary alveolar microlithiasis

 Pulmonary alveolar microlithiasis (PAM) is a rare idiopathic condition characterized by widespread intra-alveolar deposition of spherical calcium phosphate microliths (calcospherites).

 A slight female predilection may be present in the familial form 2.
 Most cases are reported in Asia and Europe 9.

 Often discovered incidentally on a chest radiograph.
 The radiographic features are frequently disproportionate to the clinical symptoms 5.

-PAM is believed to be due to a mutation in SLC34A2 that causes inactivation of a sodium-dependent phosphate cotransporter, which itself is found mainly in alveolar type II cells.
+Pulmonary alveolar microlithiasis is believed to be due to a mutation in the SLC34A2 gene that causes inactivation of a sodium-dependent phosphate cotransporter, which is found mainly in alveolar type II cells.
 This cotransporter normally clears phosphate from degraded surfactant, and when inactivated there is accumulation of phosphate in the alveolus, and calcium phosphate microliths are then thought to form 9.

 An autosomal recessive inheritance pattern has been proposed given familial occurrence in a majority of cases 2,3,9.
 Usually, there is no abnormal calcium metabolism.